dotnet/AspNetCore.Docs/aspnet/web-forms/overview/data-access/editing-and-deleting-data-through-the-datalist/an-overview-of-editing-and-deleting-data-in-the-datalist-vb.md

 Keep in mind that these events are raised *in addition to* the `ItemCommand` event.

-Add to the `EditItemTemplate` two Button Web controls, one whose `CommandName` is set to Update and the other s set to Cancel .
+Add to the `EditItemTemplate` two Button Web controls, one whose `CommandName` is set to Update and the other s set to Cancel.
 After adding these two Button Web controls the Designer should look similar to the following:

 [![Add Update and Cancel Buttons to the EditItemTemplate](an-overview-of-editing-and-deleting-data-in-the-datalist-vb/_static/image26.png)](an-overview-of-editing-and-deleting-data-in-the-datalist-vb/_static/image25.png)